Russia's opposition eyes popularity vote as catalyst for unity

 Other anti-Kremlin politicians have also agreed to participate in the Internet vote though some are hesitant, pointing out that with his large online following Navalny will be the main beneficiary of such a vote.

-The election commission that will organise the vote will include Ilya Segalovich, co-founder and Chief Technology Officer of Russia's most popular internet search engine Yandex (YNDX.O).
+The election commission that will organise the vote will include Ilya Segalovich, co-founder and Chief Technology Officer of Russia's most popular internet search engine Yandex.

 Segalovich is No. 159 on Forbes magazine's list of richest Russians after Yandex's $1.4 billion initial public offering in New York in 2011.